 How to Pay Anonymously.
-The Ins and Outs of Anonymous Payment Methods
+Anonymous Payment Methods Explained

-• Use TOR or other methods to hide IP address.
-When Bitcoin transactions are transmitted over TOR, there is no way to determine where they originated. • Always use anonymous email addresses. • Start a new Bitcoin address wallet for each transaction. • Even when you might be tempted to do so, never use your real information, especially your address. • Use a mixer service when using Bitcoin Share
+- Use TOR or other methods to hide IP address.
+When Bitcoin transactions are transmitted over TOR, there is no way to determine where they originated.

 In a world of data snatchers and cyber pirates, we already know that finding ways to make online purchases anonymous is a must.
 Doing so can shield personal information, minimize the amount of data that is shared with companies, and most importantly, protect against fraud.
 Yet, it’s not always easy to navigate the world of anonymous payment methods.
 There are twists and turns to navigate with each of the services that exists.
 Some are fast and easy-to-use, while others are location specific and impossible to top up with money.
 We want to make sure that you know exactly what you’re getting yourself into, even if you are indeed supposedly anonymous.